alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 <h2 id="howto">How do I save a local copy of each web page?</h2>

-I'm saving web pages by hand.
-I save every page individually, then I check it looks good -- that I've saved all the external resources like images and stylesheets.
+I save every page by hand, then I check it looks good -- that I've saved all the external resources like images and stylesheets.

 This manual inspection gives me the peace of mind to know that I really have saved each web page, and that it's a high quality copy.
 I'm not going to open a page in two years time only to discover that I'm missing a key image or illustration.